A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms: Introduction

 In recent years, a powerful framework based on robust control methods has been developed to study general first-order methods for static (or time-invariant) convex optimization, which is able to \emph{systematically} analyze their convergence and robustness \cite{lessard, lessardSeilerSynthesis, jovanovic_robustness, michalowski, scherer_ebenbauer, lessardDissipativity}.
-The basic idea is to model an algorithm as a discrete-time linear time-invariant (LTI) system in feedback with the gradient, and leveraging \emph{integral quadratic constraints} (IQCs) \cite{megretzki} to model the input-output behaviour of the (unknown) nonlinear part.
+The basic idea is to model an algorithm as a discrete-time linear time-invariant (LTI) system in feedback with the gradient, and leveraging \emph{integral quadratic constraints} (IQCs) \cite{megretzki} to model the input-output behavior of the (unknown) nonlinear part.
 This ultimately yields an absolute stability problem which has been thoroughly studied in the robust control literature \cite{zames_falb}.
 Starting from this powerful modelling viewpoint, further extensions have been proposed, e.g. the incorporation of a performance channel to analyze the effect of gradient noise \cite{jovanovic_robustness} and the development of convex conditions for synthesis of algorithms \cite{lessardSeilerSynthesis, scherer_ebenbauer, gramlich}.

-Motivated by its advantages and strengths, this work generalizes this existing framework to time-varying convex optimization problems and develops a framework that systematically provides tracking guarantees and quantifiable convergence bounds for general first-order algorithms.
-We assume the temporal variability of the optimization problem is caused by a measurable time-varying parameter entering the objective function and propose to model the algorithms as interconnections of \emph{linear parameter-varying} (LPV) systems in feedback with \FJ{potentially monotone operators, such as the time-varying gradient and the normal cone of the constraint set}.
+Motivated by its advantages and strengths, this work generalizes this approach to time-varying convex optimization problems and develops a framework that systematically provides tracking guarantees and quantifiable convergence bounds for general first-order algorithms.
+We assume the temporal variability of the optimization problem is caused by a time-varying parameter entering the objective function and propose to model the algorithms as interconnections of \emph{linear parameter-varying} (LPV) systems in feedback with the time-varying gradient.
 Consequently, the convergence proofs and IQCs to describe varying nonlinearities have to be extended or newly developed.
 To address the challenges arising from this new problem setting, we develop a holistic analysis blending tools from time-varying optimization, IQCs, and LPV theory.